culler/macher/README.rst

     the command is replaced by the specified path.

     This is similar to :code:`install_name_tool -change` except that it does not require that you provide the existing path to be replaced.
-It used the file name of the dylib to decide whether to do the replacement.
+It uses the file name of the dylib to decide whether to do the replacement.